randallard/prisoners-dilemma-docs/docs/project-plan-and-status.md

 - ⬜ *(Future)* Full Prisoner's Dilemma rules and scoring

 ### 2. Social Features
-- ⬜ Connect with friends via shareable links
+- ⬜ Connect with friends via shareable links (using friends-connect API)
 - ⬜ Maintain a connections list with status indicators
 - ⬜ Custom naming of connections
+- ⬜ Connection request management (creation and deletion)

 ### 3. Data Management
 - ⬜ Local storage for all game data